-In both the modern and traditional stories taught in this lesson, animals are shown respect and honored for giving up their lives for the people.
+In both the modern (non-origin), and traditional (origin) and the ethnographic interview given by Nettie Reuben, the stories taught in this lesson, animals are shown respect and honored for giving up their lives for the people.
 Tribal people understand that there are responsibilities attached to this act of generosity, and the traditional laws given to us by the ikxaréeyav remain the basis for the management techniques and the spiritual beliefs and practices that frame them.